Close Menu

 • Annual Addressing Health Disparities Seminar (last Saturday in April)

-• Community Health Worker Conference (last Saturday in October)
+• Community Health Worker Conference (second Friday of September)

 Participants will receive a stipend up to $3,500 per year during their participation in the program, with completion.
 Participants will also receive an additional amount up to $1,600 to cover miscellaneous expenses, for childcare, travel, subsistence. & etc. for one year and will be provided a laptop.